capme/swtpro/README.md

 # sawitPRO #

-Before you run alpha and beta app, please install docker and docker-compose.
+Before you run the app, please install docker and docker-compose.

 ### How to run the web app? ###